Terms & Conditions

 Proof of Identity

 6. Given that we are dealing with personal information, Equifax takes reasonable steps to satisfy itself that all personal information it dispatches goes to the correct person.
 Additionally, under section 19.1 of the Privacy (Credit Reporting) Code 2014 (CR Code) we are required to obtain such evidence as is reasonable in the circumstances to satisfy ourselves as to your identity.
 Accordingly, Equifax may make enquiries to help satisfy itself that you are who you say you are.
+This includes validating certain document information you provide with the document issuer or official record holder for the purpose of confirming your identity.
 If the information you send Equifax does not meet current security requirements of Equifax, Equifax may contact you and ask you to provide additional documentation to prove your identity.
 In this case Equifax may take longer than one business day to dispatch your credit file, and Equifax will not provide a refund for this delay.
 If you do not provide sufficient information and/or Equifax is not satisfied that you have proved your identity, Equifax may refuse to supply you with the service.
 In the event that you have already paid for the service a refund will be provided.
 If after one business day Equifax has neither dispatched your credit file nor contacted you to ask you to provide additional information you may request either a refund or a re-supply of your credit file.

 7. For security and related reasons you must provide us with an up-to-date and a valid email address.
 If for any reasons you change your email address you must notify us of that change immediately.
 This is essential for you to receive the reports and to do so in a secure manner.
 You can do this by contacting Equifax on 138 332.